Food and Food Ingredients

 General Listing

-This list is intended to provide a general understanding of the types of foods that are exempt.
+This list is intended to provide a general understanding of the types of food and food ingredients that are exempt.
+This list is not a complete list.

 - Bread and flour products